Jamie Stone (politician)

 He was a Member of the Scottish Parliament (MSP) for the constituency of Caithness, Sutherland, and Easter Ross.
 He held the seat from the opening of the Scottish Parliament in 1999, until he stood down in 2011.
-He served as the Liberal Democrat Spokesperson for Defence from 2019 to 2022 and has served as Spokesperson for Digital, Culture, Media and Sport since September 2020.
+He served as the Liberal Democrat Spokesperson for Defence from 2019 to 2022 and has served as Spokesperson for Digital, Culture, Media and Sport from 2020 to 2024.

 Early life and career

-Stone went to school at Tain and Gordonstoun.
+James Stone was born on 16 June 1954 in Edinburgh.
+He went to school in Tain, before being privately educated at Gordonstoun.
 While at school his parents founded Highland Fine Cheeses in 1967.
 He studied History and Geology at the University of St Andrews and graduated in 1977.
 Upon graduation, he worked in a variety of fields including fish gutting, on a building site, teaching English on the Italian island of Sicily and the oil industry.

+He previously served in the Army Reserves.

+Political career

 Councillor

 Stone was first elected to Ross and Cromarty District Council in 1986, serving until its abolition in 1996.
 He served as a member of the Highland Council from its creation in 1995 until his election as MSP in 1999.

 At the 2012 Local Government Elections, he returned to the Highland Council as councillor for the Tain and Easter Ross Ward.

 Scottish Parliament

 As an MSP, Stone was the Scottish Liberal Democrat Party spokesperson on Housing and the Deputy Party spokesman on Health.
 He participated in the UK television programme, University Challenge, as part of the Scottish Parliament's team.
 He stood down from the Scottish Parliament at the 2011 election.

 In 2016, he stood for election at the 2016 Scottish Parliament election, for Caithness, Sutherland and Ross which was largely his former seat after boundary changes were made in 2011.
-He finished in second place, and was not elected.
+He finished in second place.